mdNazmulHasan/test/README.md

 # test
 Would try to add demo of several library for explore purpose .
-Currently contains : https://github.com/cooperka/react-native-snackbar
+Currently contains : [snackbar-github]: https://github.com/cooperka/react-native-snackbarreact-native-snackbar